ChristopheLaforge/ChristopheLaforge/README.md

 - 👀 I’m interested in statistical physics, deep learning and quantitative finance
 - 👀 I'm currently reading a lot about self-avoiding random walks.
 It is a truly fascinating topic
 - 👀 I'm also very curious about quantum computing (in the limited scope of quantum algorithmic)
-- 🌱 I’ve just completed the artificial intelligence for finance at AIFI
 - 💞️ I’m looking to exchange ideas.
 I'm a casual coder so I welcome any good Python advices.
 - 📫 How to reach me: laforge4104 at gmail.com